We use cookies to help provide you with the best possible online experience.

 West Berkshire Patient Panel Meetings

 Tim Benson, PPG Chair sent his apologies as he was unable to attend the meeting.
 We will have to wait for an update from him on our next meeting.
+Loraine has also attended the meeting recently.
+She explained to the other patients what the meeting was all about and what subjects are normally discussed.

 Patient Questions and Suggestions